 A.10.
-No. The AHA is only able to accept applications during the open enrollment period.
-Prior to accepting applications for the HCV program, the AHA posts notices in the Star Telegram newspaper, issues a press release, and posts information on its website as a public announcement of its plan to resume accepting applications.
+No. The AHA is only able to accept applications received during the open enrollment period.
+Prior to accepting applications for the HCV program, the AHA posts notices in the Star Telegram newspaper, issues a press release, and posts information on its website as a public announcement of its plan to accept applications during the open enrollment period.
 The AHA will issue a public notice when it determines it necessary and appropriate to resume accepting applications in the future.
 The AHA anticipates that open enrollment will occur annually.

 Q.11.
 How much does it cost to have my name added to the waiting list?